YoannPa/NCBI.BLAST2DT/README.md

 4. Restart R.
 5. Execute again the same command using the function `submit_NCBI_BLAST()`: The sequence for which results have already been generated will be automatically skipped, and submission will restart by the last failed submission.

+**⚠ In min(which(seqInfo$seqRID == 0)) : no non-missing arguments to min; returning Inf**
+This warning can arise when NCBI BLAST terminates the request in process.
+There are different reasons why NCBI BLAST server can terminate your request.
+To find which reason is invocked you can go to the web interface [**here**](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=GetSaved&RECENT_RESULTS=on) and past the run ID from your logs into the field **"Request ID"**.
+Here an error message might be displayed, explaining the reason why your request has been terminated (e.g. _CPU usage limit was exceeded.
+You may need to change your search strategy.[...]_)

 **⚠️ Not getting any hits from the XMLs of submitted sequences when I expect some**
 NCBI database names are not well defined anywhere: it can be tricky to find the right one.
 For example, to BLAST sequences against the human genome assembly hg19 version, one must specify `db = "genomic/9606/GCF_000001405.25"` in `submit_NCBI_BLAST()`, which is not an obvious name for a genome database.